 Around the turn of the century, my great grand-uncle, Alfred John Munday, a young gardener from a working class family, entered the tropical world of Sander & Sons.

 Alfred was born in Aylesbury on 13 August 1883.
-He was the third of 13 children, and also had three older half-siblings.
-His father Joseph Munday, my 2x great grandfather, was a dealer and then beer house keeper, who also did some hawking on the side.
+He was the third of 14 children of Joseph and Louisa Munday, and also had three older half-siblings, children of Joseph and his first wife.
+Joseph Munday, my 2x great grandfather, was a dealer and then beer house keeper, who also did some hawking on the side.
 When the 1891 census was taken, Alfred was 8 years old, and his family of eight shared their lodgings at the Half Moon, Castle St. with four men and four women, all described as ‘tramps.’
 The Munday children were not described as ‘scholars’.
 However, Alfred did receive an education, at St Mary’s school – a ‘National School’ that provided elementary education, within a C of E framework, to poorer children.
 In 1901, Alfred, aged 17, was still living at the family pub & boarding house, but was now working as a ‘Gardener Domestic’.

 Until recently, Alfred’s whereabouts after 1901 were unknown to me.
 Some of his siblings emigrated to Ontario, and I wondered if he had also gone abroad.
 However, an obituary of 1947 revealed that Alfred had been in charge of the Orchid House at the Royal Botanic Garden Edinburgh for 36 years.
 Alfred was ‘an expert orchid grower, and well-known in horticultural circles in Edinburgh.’
 This was a very surprising career for someone from Alfred’s background, and I was keen to find out more.